Communication & Cinema

 The senior seminar course in Communication represents the culmination of students work in Communication where students pursue a self-directed research project.
 Listed below are titles of recent senior seminar projects:

-Laura Abbasi, (2012). “‘Their image of me’: A phenomenological study of the professional dress choices of female professors." [accepted for presentation at the NY State Communication Association Conference, New York, Oct.
-2012
+Laura Abbasi, (2012). “‘Their image of me’: A phenomenological study of the professional dress choices of female professors."
+Laura's paper was published in the 2012 Volume Proceedings of the 70th New York State Communication Association.

 Kendal Ford, (2012). “‘We need more people who will give a damn’: Qualitative study on a minority culture group at a predominantly white college.”